gautam-divyanshu/talawa-docs/docs/talawa-api-docs/modules/resolvers_Query_eventsByOrganization.md

 • `Const` **eventsByOrganization**: [`QueryResolvers`](types_generatedGraphQLTypes.md#queryresolvers)[``"eventsByOrganization"``]

-This query will fetch all the events for an organization from the database.
+This query will fetch all events for the organization which have `ACTIVE` status from database.

 **`Param`**